ietf-tools/xml2rfc/README.txt

-Rose & Levert                                                  [Page 14]
+Rose & Levert                                                  [Page 17]

-README                        xml2rfc v1.30                  August 2005
+README                        xml2rfc v1.31                    July 2006

 Appendix C.  MS-Windows XP/Cygwin Installation (courtesy of Joe Touch)

-   1.  install Cygwin: follow instructions at the Cygwin website [8] (also visit the Cygwin pages on the Tcl Wiki [9]), make sure to select "tcltk" in "Libs"
+   1.  install Cygwin: follow instructions at the Cygwin website [11] (also visit the Cygwin pages on the Tcl Wiki [12]), make sure to select "tcltk" in "Libs"

    2.  place a copy of xml2rfc files on a local drive, e.g., in